ahmadjoya/generate-password-lite/README.md

 J9yCfttQNj;
 ```

 ## License

-js-generate-password is licensed under the MIT License.
-See the [LICENSE](https://github.com/ahmadjoya/js-generate-password#readme) file for more details.
+generate-password-lite is licensed under the MIT License.
+See the [LICENSE](https://github.com/ahmadjoya/generate-password-lite#readme) file for more details.